wpumacay/DeeprlND-projects/project2-continuous-control/README.md

 pip install -e .
 ```

-* Uncompress the executable downloaded previously into the executables folder in
+* Finally, uncompress the executable downloaded previously into the executables folder in
   the repository

 ```bash